garutilorenzo/garutilorenzo.github.io/docs/_posts/2022-08-22-ansible-collection-elk.md

 To test this collection we use [Vagrant](https://www.vagrantup.com/) and [Virtualbox](https://www.virtualbox.org/), but if you prefer you can also use your own VMs or your baremetal machines.

 The first step is to download this [repo](https://github.com/garutilorenzo/ansible-collection-elk) and birng up all the VMs.
-But first in the Vagrantfile paste your public ssh key in the *CHANGE_ME* variable and you can also adjust the number of the vm deployed by changing the NNODES variable (in this exaple we will use 6 nodes).
+But first in the Vagrantfile paste your public ssh key in the *CHANGE_ME* variable.
+You can also adjust the number of the vm deployed by changing the NNODES variable (in this exaple we will use 6 nodes).
 Now we are ready to provision the machines:

 ```
 git clone https://github.com/garutilorenzo/ansible-collection-elk.git